Environmental impact of pharmaceuticals and personal care products: Fate of pharmaceuticals in sewage treatment plants

 PPCPs are difficult to remove from wastewater with conventional methods.
 Some research shows the concentration of such substances is even higher in water leaving the plant than water entering the plant.
 Many factors including environmental pH, seasonal variation, and biological properties affect the ability of an STP to remove PPCPs.

 A 2013 study of a drinking water treatment plant found that of 30 PPCPs measured at both the source water and the drinking water locations, 76% of PPCPs were removed, on average, in the water treatment plant.
 Ozonation was found to be an efficient treatment process for the removal of many PPCPs.
 However, there are some PPCPs that were not removed, such as DEET used as mosquito spray, nonylphenol which is a surfactant used in detergents, the antibiotic erythromycin, and the herbicide atrazine.

+Recent computational studies have also examined emerging two-dimensional materials such as Si₂BN nanoflakes for the adsorption and detection of persistent pharmaceutical pollutants, including carbamazepine.

 Several research projects are running to optimize the use of advanced sewage treatment techniques under different conditions.
 The advanced techniques will increase the costs for the sewage treatment substantially.

 In a European cooperation project between 2008 and 2012 in comparison four hospital waste water treatment facilities were developed in Switzerland, Germany, The Netherlands and Luxembourg to investigate the elimination rates of concentrated waste water with pharmaceutical "cocktails" by using different and combined advanced treatment technologies.
 Especially the German STP at Marienhospital Gelsenkirchen showed the effects of a combination of membranes, ozone, powdered activated carbon and sand filtration.
 But even a maximum of installed technologies could not eliminate 100% of all substances and especially radiocontrast agents are nearly impossible to eliminate.
 The investigations showed that depending on the installed technologies the treatment costs for such a hospital treatment facility may be up to €5.50 per m^{3}.
 Other studies and comparisons expect the treatment costs to increase up to 10%, mainly due to energy demand.
 It is therefore important to define best available technique before extensive infrastructure investments are introduced on a wide basis.

 The fate of incoming pharmaceutical residues in the STP is unpredictable.
 Some substances seem to be more or less eliminated, while others pass the different steps in the STP unaffected.
 There is no systematic knowledge at hand to predict how and why this happens.

 Pharmaceutical residues that have been conjugated (bound to a bile acid) before being excreted from the patients may undergo de-conjugation in the STP, yielding higher levels of free pharmaceutical substance in the outlet from the STP than in its incoming water.
 Some pharmaceuticals with large sales volumes have not been detected in the incoming water to the STP, indicating that complete metabolism and degradation must have occurred already in the patient or during the transport of sewage from the household to the STP.